 What determines the shelf life of cocktails?

-After this introduction, we'll first delve into why not all cocktails stay good for the same amount of time.
+After this introduction, let's first delve into why not all cocktails stay good for the same amount of time.
 The shelf life of a cocktail depends on a combination of factors.
 Two of the most important are oxidation and water activity.

 The role of sugar, alcohol, and citrus